Core Apprentice

 -One Letter of Recommendation

-Evaluators will weigh your application materials as follows: Script - 30% Artistic Statement - 40% Suitability for the program (based on artistic statement, letter, sample, and resume) - 30%
+Evaluators will weigh your application materials as follows: Script - 30% Artistic Statement - 40% Commitment to Using Resources (based on artistic statement, letter, sample, and resume) - 30%

-The panel will adjudicate your Suitability for the Program based on the potential for transformative experience, your willingness to collaborate within a cohort of playwrights, and how aligned your practice as a playwright/work is with PWC values.
+• The panel will adjudicate your Commitment to Using Resources based on the potential for transformative experience, your willingness to collaborate within a cohort of playwrights, and how aligned your practice as a playwright/work is with PWC values.

-Questions may be addressed to University Programs and Partnerships Assistant Shalee Mae Cole Mauleón at shaleec@pwcenter.org.
+Questions may be addressed to University Programs and Partnerships Associate Shalee Mae Cole Mauleón at shaleec@pwcenter.org.

 Note: You will need to make a SlideRoom account in order to apply.
 If you are a Playwrights' Center member, your PWC login will not automatically log you in to SlideRoom—they are two different systems.
 If you already have a SlideRoom account, you should be able to access the application using your existing login.